-4 Excludes tax and revenue anticipation notes, enterprise revenue bonds and airport improvement corporation bonds, as well as issue to be sold
+4 Excludes tax and revenue anticipation notes, enterprise revenue bonds and airport improvement corporation bonds

 5 The Charter limits the City's outstanding general obligation bond debt to 3% of the total assessed valuation of all taxable real and personal property within the City.
 The City's general obligation debt as a percentage of FY20-21 AV is 0.80%.